jdegand/ionic-cat-wiki/README.md

 - `ngOnInit` will only fire each time the page is freshly created, but not when navigated back to the page. `ngOnDestroy` will only fire when a page "popped".
 - `ionViewWillEnter` would be useful for the API requests if the response data was likely to change frequently.
 I don't think that applies here.

+## Continued Development

+- Last images of the `shouldSection` of homepage sometimes are not rendered.

 ## Useful Resources

 - [Ionic](https://ionicframework.com/docs/components) - components